rgilks/connect-four/docs/GAME-GUIDE.md

 6. **Heuristic**: 29.7% average win rate (educational)
 7. **Random**: 7.4% average win rate (baseline)

+## AI vs AI Mode

+Watch two AI opponents battle it out in an automated match!
+This mode allows you to observe how different AI strategies play against each other.

+### How to Access

+- Click the **"Watch AI vs AI"** button on the AI selection screen
+- The game will automatically start with both players controlled by AI
+- Sit back and watch the strategic battle unfold

+### Features

+- **Fully automated gameplay**: Both players are AI-controlled
+- **Real-time visualization**: Watch each move being calculated and executed
+- **Strategic insights**: Observe how different AI approaches handle the same positions
+- **No human interaction required**: Perfect for learning and entertainment
+- **Educational value**: See how AI evaluates positions and makes decisions

+### Use Cases

+- **Learning strategy**: Watch how strong AI plays to improve your own game
+- **AI comparison**: See how different AI types perform against each other
+- **Entertainment**: Enjoy watching high-level strategic play
+- **Analysis**: Study opening moves and mid-game tactics
+- **Testing**: Observe AI behavior and performance in real games

 ## Historical Significance

 Connect Four represents an important milestone in game theory and artificial intelligence: